 The difficult start

 United Nordic (UN) is built on an alliance between some of the biggest private daily grocery groups in the Nordics.
 The first alliance was built already in 1944 with the aim to do common import business of daily grocery.
 The start of the company was difficult.
-Only Denmark and Sweden was actively trying to establish direct imports, but the local importers/traders were sitting with far more expertise, personal contacts and fixed agreements and for sure more import knowhow.
+Only Denmark and Sweden were actively trying to establish direct imports, but the local importers/traders were sitting with far more expertise, personal contacts and fixed agreements and for sure more import knowhow.
 The aim of UN was to start direct business with packers and suppliers in Central and Southern America, North America and later from European importers/traders, but the import quotas were belonging to the local importers/traders and there were put restrictions on currencies after the Second World War.
 Only a few deals were closed, mainly for dried fruits from California.
 Due to these difficulties, UN was partly “shut down” in 1951 and was only used for knowledge exchange until it was restarted again in 1964.

 The UN Agreement

-On 15th September, 1964 the new United Nordic Agreement was signed.
+On 15th September1964 the new United Nordic Agreement was signed.
 United Nordic was organized as an alliance where the four owners, Tuko Logistics, Dagab/Axfood, Unil/NorgesGruppen and Dagrofa, each held 25% of the company’s shares.
-The role of the company is to act as broker on behalf only of the owners and owners’ daughter companies.
-The company is a non-profit entity and works mainly with purchasing of imports and private label goods.
-The cooperation between the companies is agreed to be supported through tight collaboration between the national buyers and long term relationship with the suppliers.
-The UN office is today incorporated within the Swedish organization Dagab for practical reasons.
+The role of the company was to act as broker on behalf only of the owners and owners’ daughter companies.
+The company was established as a non-profit entity working mainly with purchasing of imports and private label goods.
+The cooperation between the companies was agreed to be supported through tight collaboration between the national buyers and long-term relationship with the suppliers.
+The UN office was incorporated within the Swedish organization Dagab for practical reasons.

 A fresh start and development of the Eldorado brand